 OSHA notes that these topics merely provide the guiding principles for reopening plans, and are not intended to be an exclusive list.
 For additional considerations, employers should review OSHA’s Guidance on Preparing Workplaces for COVID-19 and the U.S. Equal Employment Opportunity Commission’s guidance on Coronavirus and COVID-19.

-J. Cameron Katz is an associate in the Orlando office of Shutts & Bowen, where he is a member of the Corporate Practice Group.
+J. Cameron Katz is a Senior Associate in the Orlando office of Shutts & Bowen, where he is a member of the Corporate Practice Group.

-Cameron’s practice focuses on contractual and transactional matters, with a concentration in the areas of ...
+Cameron’s practice focuses on contractual and transactional matters, with a concentration in the ...

 Mary Ruth Houston is Co-Managing Partner of the Orlando office and Chair of the firm’s Labor & Employment Law Practice Group.
 She is certified as a mediator in Florida courts and the Middle District of Florida.
 She was selected as ...